mohitpai/journey-optimizer.en/help/using/building-journeys/wait-activity.md

 >title="Wait activity"
 >abstract="If you want to wait before executing the next activity in the path, you can use a Wait activity.
 It allows you to define the moment when the next activity will be executed.
 Two options are available: duration and custom."

 If you want to wait before executing the next activity in the path, you can use a **[!UICONTROL Wait]** activity.
 It allows you to define the moment when the next activity will be executed.
-The following options are available:
+Three options are available:

 * [Duration](#duration)
 * [Custom](#custom)